arthurlovekin/foveated_vision/README.md

 To train the model, run `python3 src/train_model.py`.

 Start a Tensorboard server to view results (see above).
-Model will periodically save checkpoints and run on the test set.
+Model will periodically save checkpoints in the `models/` directory and run on the test set.